Guanyu2131/EECS268/README.md

 ## Course Description
 This course continues developing problem solving techniques by focusing on the imperative and object-oriented styles using:
-Abstract Data Types
+<br /> Abstract Data Types
-Basic data structures such as stacks, queues, and trees Recursion
+<br /> Basic data structures such as stacks, queues, and trees
+<br /> Recursion
-Basic notions of algorithmic efficiency and performance analysis in the context of sorting algorithms Basic Object-Oriented techniques
+<br /> Basic notions of algorithmic efficiency and performance analysis in the context of sorting algorithms
+<br /> Basic Object-Oriented techniques